Sol1986/SolFarahmand/README.md

-# Hi I'm SolFarahmand 🤓
+# Hi I'm Sol Farahmand 🤓

 I build AI agents and ship the patterns behind them so other people can copy the setup instead of guessing.